alwaysshrek/qvorak/README.md

 * Alt+A - Go to A2A.
 * Alt+D - Go to Drafts.
 * Alt+V - Go to Views.
+* Alt+C - Go to Credits.

 ## Changelog
+### Ver 1.3
+* Changed the follow shortcut, since it was having issues due to single f.
+* Added the credits page shortcut.

 ### Ver 1.2
 * Fixed the question-mark-in-input-fields bug.
 * Added open questions, A2A, Drafts, Views shortcuts.